Polosatis/Oracle/Configure Oracle xStream.md

 ```

-# Ensure That Each Source Database Is in ARCHIVELOG Mode
+# Ensure That Each Source Database is in ARCHIVELOG Mode

 Each source database that generates changes that will be captured by a capture process must be in ARCHIVELOG mode.